amazur31/family-budget/README.md

 ### Why so many models?

 This project utilizes multiple models for each command, allowing for better control over returned data.
 It follows a vertical architecture approach to neatly organize and manage data models.

+### Learnings, and what I'd do differently?

+To start off, I want to acknowledge that this application is primarily intended for recruitment purposes, and the objective is to present my skills in the best light possible.
+However, rather than adhering to my usual routine, I made the deliberate choice to experiment with some recent software techniques that have captured my attention.
+Specifically, I delved into the world of the Resource-Endpoint Pattern (REPR) and integrated .NET 8 Identity.

+The REPR pattern excels in defining how endpoints function within an application, although it may not be the most suitable approach for managing data or resources associated with those endpoints.
+It is crucial to ensure that this pattern aligns seamlessly with the application's requirements.

+Furthermore, I explored the Ardalis [ApiEndpoints](https://github.com/ardalis/ApiEndpoints) library, which, while commendable, exhibits certain limitations, such as its inability to handle multiple data bindings.

+In retrospect, I believe I might have pursued an alternative strategy for handling requests and responses.
+While my chosen approach provided enhanced control over the data returned, it could potentially result in maintenance challenges, particularly when introducing new parameters to a data model.
+A more pragmatic design approach might involve the creation of a generic mapper, streamlining the integration of MediatR Commands and Queries within endpoints.
+Presently, although MediatR integration is feasible, it is not always straightforward, and I occasionally found it necessary to create new data structures solely to specify how data should be mapped.

+In summary, I derived significant value from this experience, and I eagerly welcome the opportunity to engage in similar endeavors in the future.
+Nonetheless, I intend to explore alternative methodologies.
+For instance, I am inclined to investigate the use of MinimalAPI with MediatR integration, as it appears to offer a simpler and more effective approach, as demonstrated by Nick Chapsas in his video [here](https://youtu.be/euUg_IHo7-s?si=7yKLr1n5KpS7FeU3).